 We Can Help!

 If your child has experiments with fire sign him or her up for the Firefighters Burn Institute Youth Firesetter Program.
-Call our toll free number 1-888-452-SAFE (7233) or email us from the Contact Tab above.
+Call our toll free number 1-916-531-7226 or submit a message below.
 Our program provides staff for pre-academy interviews with the child involved in firesetting and his/her family, a fire safety academy completed in two sessions is also provided.

 As part of the academy, children will learn: